NiraliKhambhati/US-Cancer-Analysis/README.md

 Contributions to this project are welcome.
 Please feel free to fork the repository, make changes, and submit pull requests.

 ## License
+This project is open-source and available under the MIT License.